Satisfactory Academic Progress (SAP)

-In addition to Satisfactory Academic Progress Standards that help determine financial aid eligibility, the Office of Student Affairs evaluates the Academic Standing of on-campus undergraduates.
+In addition to Satisfactory Academic Progress Standards that help determine financial aid eligibility, the Office of Student Services evaluates the Academic Standing of on-campus undergraduates.
 Students who have attempted 24 or more credit hours at ASU with a cumulative GPA below a 2.0 will be placed on academic suspension for one semester.
 Students may not attend classes while on academic suspension.
-To appeal academic suspension, students must submit an Academic Suspension Appeal Form to the Office of Student Affairs.
+To appeal academic suspension, students must submit an Academic Suspension Appeal Form to the Office of Student Services.

 Three Standards of SAP

 - Minimum Cumulative GPA: 2.0 for undergraduate students, 3.0 for graduate

 - Pace: Students must successfully complete at least 75% of their attempted credits

 - Maximum Credit: Students must complete their degree within 150% of the required credits.
 For undergraduates, baccalaureate degrees must be completed within 180 credits.
 Graduate degree credit standards vary with each program.

 - Warning: Students who fail to meet the Pace and/or GPA Standards for the first time will receive one warning semester.
 There is no impact on a student's financial aid during this semester.
 Students are encouraged to meet with their advisors and informed of resources to assist them in their success.
 Additionally, they are informed of the consequences of continued poor performance.